Groups share worship, dance and concern for the environment

 “There was a time we did not know what famine or poverty were.
 Salmon was plentiful,” said Karen Jim Whitford, a lifelong resident of Celilo.
 “Now it is different.
 I’ve learned not to cry but to be strong and speak up.
 We fight the sea lions, coal, oil and the chemicals from Portland.”

-The group also visited the fishing platforms in Cascade, where they met Ralph Jones, a Native American who has fished the area for more than 50 years.
+On Tuesday, the group visited the fishing platforms in Cascade, where they met Ralph Jones, a Native American who has fished the area for more than 50 years.

 “I’ve been fishing along this river since 1964 and I can say it has changed significantly,” he said.
 “For me, the fish are smaller.
 There was a time when we would bring in salmon at 30 pounds each.
 Now they are down to 22 pounds.
 The water temperatures are hurting us.”